-Portsmouth sign Palace keeper Webber
+Portsmouth sign Hume and Webber

 Last updated on .From the section Portsmouth

-Portsmouth have signed goalkeeper Ollie Webber from Premier League club Crystal Palace on a permanent deal.
+Portsmouth have signed goalkeeper Ollie Webber from Crystal Palace and defender Denver Hume from Sunderland on permanent deals.

-Webber joined Palace's youth set-up in 2016 and spent time on loan at Dover Athletic last season.
+Hume played 84 times for the League One Black Cats while Webber spent last season on loan at Dover Athletic.

+Hume has signed a two-and-a-half-year contract, with the option of a further 12 months.

+Pompey boss Danny Cowley told the club's website: "Denver is a young player who wants to get better every day and he brings us some outstanding athleticism and energy.

+"He will add quality in the final third and we really like his wonderful ability to receive the ball on the back foot and play forwards."

-The 21-year-old has played for Palace's Under-23 squad but did not make a first-team appearance.
+Webber joined Palace's youth set-up in 2016 but did not make a first-team appearance. for the Eagles.

-Details of any fee for Portsmouth-born Webber, who also represented Northern Ireland at Under-21 level, and contract details have not been disclosed.
+Details of any fee for Portsmouth-born Webber, who also represented Northern Ireland at under-21 level, and contract details, have not been disclosed.

 "He's had a great education at Crystal Palace and as well as being a good shot-stopper, is comfortable with the ball at his feet and has excellent distribution skills," said Portsmouth manager Danny Cowley.